Antisemitism in the Arab world: Speculated causes

+Psychoanalyst Janine Puget identified several enduring sources of antisemitism—religious, ideological, and political—including strains within parts of the Catholic right, the far left (where hostility toward Jews is often expressed as anti-Zionism), and remnants of fascist thought.
 Antisemitism in the Arab world increased in the 20th century, as resentment against Jewish immigration and Zionist activities in Palestine Mandate grew.
 Around this time, the fabricated antisemitic text The Protocols of the Elders of Zion started to become available in Palestine.
 A translation of the text in Arabic was done by an Arab Christian in Cairo in 1927 or 1928, this time as a published book.
+This propaganda helped transform antisemitic sentiment into a unifying ideological force across parts of the Arab world, framing Jews and Israel as existential threats to Arab and Islamic unity.
 In March 1921, Musa Khazem El Husseini, Mayor of Jerusalem, told Winston Churchill "The Jews have been amongst the most active advocates of destruction in many lands. ...
 It is well known that the disintegration of Russia was wholly or in great part brought about by the Jews, and a large proportion of the defeat of Germany and Austria must also be put at their door."

 Matthias Küntzel has suggested that the decisive transfer of Jewish conspiracy theory took place between 1937 and 1945 under the impact of Nazi propaganda targeted at the Arab world.
 According to Kuntzel, the Nazi Arabic radio service had a staff of 80 and broadcast every day in Arabic, stressing the similarities between Islam and Nazism and supported by the activities of the Grand Mufti of Jerusalem, Amin al-Husseini (who broadcast pro-Nazi propaganda from Berlin).
 Alongside al-Husseini's collaboration with the Nazis, cooperative political and military relationships between the Arab world and the Axis powers (Nazi Germany and Fascist Italy) were founded on shared antisemitic scorn and hostilities toward common enemies: the United Kingdom, France, and Zionism.
 The Nazi regime also provided funding to the Egyptian Moslem Brotherhood, which began calling for boycotts of Jewish businesses in 1936.